Mimo-oo/alx-frontend-javascript/README.md

 ## Javascript for Frontend

-This repository contains all the project codes for the javascript backend specilization
+This repository contains all the project codes for the javascript frontend specilization

 ## Projects